 Blake is a Corte Madera resident and enjoys sailboat racing, playing ice hockey and riding motorcycles.
 He is a Past Master of Mill Valley Masonic Lodge and a Past Commodore of Corinthian Yacht Club.

 Lisa is a CPA with a local audit practice, specializing in nonprofit organizations.
 She has served as a panelist on topics such as internal controls, fraud prevention, and audit planning, and is a member of the California Society of CPAs and American Institute of Certified Public Accountants.
-Prior to becoming a board member, she participated on the Audit Committee as a consultant.
-She has been an acting director at Marin Humane since 2011 and served as chair of the Audit Committee until 2013 when she transitioned to chair of the Finance Committee.
+Prior to becoming a board member, Lisa served on the Audit Committee.
+She served on the Marin Humane Board of Directors from 2011 through 2019 then rejoined the Board in 2022.
+Lisa currently serves on the Audit and Finance Committees.
+Past roles include Board Vice Chair, Board Treasurer, Chair of the Audit Committee, and Chair of the Finance Committee.

 Lisa earned a Bachelor of Science in Business, Accounting Emphasis, from San Francisco State University.

 Lisa and her husband reside in San Rafael with their three cats, Savannah, Leonardo, and Azalea, Melody the rabbit (all Marin Humane alumni), and Rufus the snake.
 When she is not spending time with her menagerie, she can be found in the dance studio taking hip hop classes.

 Maribeth Doran is Senior Integrated Media Strategist with iHeartMedia Markets Group.
 Her background is primarily in media but also includes the wine business, working at Cline Cellars & Jacuzzi Family Vineyards as a Lead (Manager), handling VIP and trade groups, and social media.